sjawhar/no-wander/docs/Usage/Usage.md

 Directory in which to save built model and images

 #### Required Arguments
-**`-s, --sample-size INT`**
+**`-s, --segment-size INT`**
-Number of readings/timesteps per sample
+Number of samples/readings/timesteps per segment

 **`-q, --sequence-size INT`**
-Number of samples per LSTM sequence
+Number of segments per LSTM sequence

 **`-l, --layers JSON`**
 JSON array of layers with params. `type` controls layer type. `ic_params` controls IC layer after activation.
 Include a `pool` attribute of kwargs in a Conv1D layer to add a MaxPooling1D layer before the IC layer.
 A single layer controlled by `--output` is automatically added after all specified layers.